Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_19_media_queries/quiz.md

    - C. `@media (min-width: 768px) and (max-width: 1023px)`
    - D. `@media (min-width: 768px) or (max-width: 1023px)`

+**Answer: C**

+Use `and` to combine conditions.
+This targets screens between 768px and 1023px (inclusive).

 7. Where should Rhea Joy place media queries in her CSS file?
    - A. At the very top, before all other CSS
    - B. In a separate file
    - C. After the styles they override
    - D. Media queries don't work in CSS

+**Answer: C**

+Place media queries after the base styles they override.
+CSS cascades, so later rules override earlier ones.

 8. What does `@media (min-width: 768px)` mean?
    - A. Styles apply when screen is exactly 768px